jlengrand/Observer/README.md

 ### JSon Structure:

-As already explained, the messages sent from the observable to the observers are formatted in JSon.
+As already explained, the messages sent from the observable to the observers are formatted as a JSon Object.
 This allows a simple yet efficient control of the data sent and received while staying in line with the standards.

-Each transmitted package should be divided into 4 sections:
+Each transmitted object should be divided into 4 sections:

 - name : The name of the Observer to send the data to.
 As each Observer is uniquely defined by its name, filling this section means  the data will be sent to **at most** one Observer.
 - group : The group of Observers to send the data to.
 Each Observer may belong to a group.
 All Observers in the group will then be notified.